bitprim/bitprim-server/README.md

 Libbitcoin Server exposes a custom query TCP API built based on the [ZeroMQ](http://zeromq.org) networking stack.
 It supports server, and optionally client, identity certificates and wire encryption via [CurveZMQ](http://curvezmq.org) and the [Sodium](http://libsodium.org) cryptographic library.

 The API is backward compatible with its predecessor [Obelisk](https://github.com/spesmilo/obelisk) and supports simple and advanced scenarios, including stealth payment queries.
-The [libbitcoin-client](https://github.com/libbitcoin/libbitcoin-client) library provides a calling API for building client applications.
-The server is complimented by [libbitcoin-explorer (BX)](https://github.com/libbitcoin/libbitcoin-explorer), the Bitcoin command line tool and successor to [SX](https://github.com/spesmilo/sx).
+The [bitprim-client](https://github.com/bitprim/bitprim-client) library provides a calling API for building client applications.
+The server is complimented by [bitprim-explorer (BX)](https://github.com/bitprim/bitprim-explorer), the Bitcoin command line tool and successor to [SX](https://github.com/spesmilo/sx).

 ## Requirements.